 - immunosuppressants

 A person can use cream, ointment, or oil alongside other treatments.
 These topical treatments can be available over the counter.
-Creams may reduce inflammation, flushed color, and itching as well as slowing the growth of skin cells.
+Creams may reduce inflammation, redness, and itching, as well as slow the growth of skin cells.

-Product manufacturers may recommend a skin test before using a topical treatment for the first time.
+Product manufacturers may recommend a patch test before using a topical treatment for the first time.

 Ointments are usually greasier than creams.
-However, they are less likely to irritate cracked or bleeding skin.
+However, they are less likely to irritate cracked or inflamed skin.

-Moisturizers help to relieve dryness and promote healing.
-Choose a product that is fragrance-free and thicker than a lotion.
+Moisturizers help relieve dryness and promote healing.
+People should aim to choose a product that is fragrance-free and thicker than a lotion.
+Fragrance can be irritating to sensitive skin.

 Reducing itchiness

-Ways to reduce itching due to leg psoriasis include:
+Ways to reduce itching from leg psoriasis include:

 - keeping shower times short to avoid drying out skin